 This dessert will keep in the fridge for a couple of days.

 If you prefer to eat the dessert warm, remove it from the fridge and place it in a preheated oven for a few minutes to warm through before serving.

 Pineapple Dessert | Weight Watchers

-- 30 g lighter butter I used Lurpak Lighter
+- 2 tbsp light butter (30g) I used Lurpak Lighter

 - 3 tsp lemon rind optional

 - ⅓ cup superfine sugar / caster sugar (55g)

 - 4 tbsp self raising flour

 - 1 tsp icing sugar / powdered sugar